TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/ModifyPageLayoutContentEvent.rst

 :php:`PageLayoutController` as :php:`$parentObject`, since :php:`getModuleTemplate()`
 has been the only public method, which is now directly included in the event.

-Additionally, there were three public properties :php:`$id`, :php:`$pageInfo` and :php:`$MOD_SETTINGS`, which had been marked as :php:`@internal` in TYPO3 v9.
-If needed, the information can be retrieved from the request directly.

 An example to get the current :php:`$id`:

 .. code-block:: php